medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 - The rest of the feasibility triangle will still work, as it does create a connection to the outside without the need to make itself accessible.
 - However, if you would for example load data into the FHIR server from an ETL job on another VM you will need to expose the FHIR server via a reverse proxy, which will require the certificates above.

-### Step 6 - Load the ontology mapping files
+### Step 6 - Create trust store for blaze

-**Note:** The ontology is now part of the FLARE image and will not have to be loaded manually.
+Generate a PKCS12 certificate file `/opt/feasibility-deploy/feasibility-triangle/auth/trust-store.p12` containing the `cert.pem`
+(see step 5 above).
+Running the script `/opt/feasibility-deploy/feasibility-triangle/generate-cert.sh` will generate the PKCS12 certificate file (and a self-signed `cert.pem` and `key.pem`, if these don't exist).

 ### Step 7 - Configure your feasibility triangle

 If you use the default triangle setup you only have to configure the DSF middleware to connect to the central feasibility portal.
 Follow the [DSF configuration wiki][1].

-Please note that all user env variables should be changed and all password variables should be set to secure passwords.
+Please note that all user env variables should be changed and all PASSWORD and SECRET variables should be set to secure passwords.

-To configure the AKTIN client in the default setup, change the following environment variables in the file `/opt/feasibility-deploy/feasibility-triangle/aktin-client/.env` according to the paragraph **Configurable environment variables** of this README:

-- FEASIBILITY_AKTIN_CLIENT_BROKER_ENDPOINT_URI
-- FEASIBILITY_AKTIN_CLIENT_AUTH_PARAM
-- FEASIBILITY_AKTIN_CLIENT_WEBSOCKET_PING_SECONDS
-- FEASIBILITY_AKTIN_PROCESS_EXECUTOR_THREADS

-If you are using AKTIN, the new version of the AKTIN client logs to the STDOUT of the container.
-You will be responsible for persisting these container logs beyond the stopping and starting of the container.
+Also note that you need to change the hostnames (default `fhir.localhost` and `keycloak.localhost`) in all env variables (`/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env` and `/opt/feasibility-deploy/feasibility-triangle/rev-proxy/.env` to the domains you received in step 5.

 ### Step 8 - Start the feasibility triangle

-To start the triangle navigate to `/opt/feasibility-deploy/feasibility-triangle` and execute `bash start-triangle.sh`.
+To start the triangle execute `/opt/feasibility-deploy/feasibility-triangle/start-triangle.sh`.

 This starts the following default triangle:
-DSF (Middleware) - FLARE (FHIR Search executor) - BLAZE (FHIR Server)
+FLARE (FHIR Search executor) - BLAZE (FHIR Server) - Keycloak (optional)

-- DSF: Used to connect to the central platform and allow queries from the FDPG
 - FLARE: A Rest Service, which is needed to translate, execute and evaluate a feasibility query on a FHIR Server using FHIR Search
 - BLAZE: The FHIR Server which holds the patient data for feasibility queries
+- Keycloak (optional): OpenID Connect provider for authorization used by BLAZE components

+The start script asks you, if you want to use and start the bundled keycloak service.
+It is preconfigured and you only need to change passwords and secrets in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env` before starting the service.
+If you want to use your own OpenID Connect provider you will need to set the correct issuer url and client credentials in `/opt/feasibility-deploy/feasibility-triangle/fhir-server/.env`.

 If you would like to pick other component combinations you can start each component individually by setting your compose project (`export FEASIBILITY_COMPOSE_PROJECT=feasibility-deploy`) navigating to the respective components folder and executing:
-`docker-compose -p $FEASIBILITY_COMPOSE_PROJECT up -d`
+`-p $FEASIBILITY_COMPOSE_PROJECT up -d`

 ### Step 9 - Access the Triangle